-These rules will tell you everything you need to play the Pokémon Trading Card Game.
+These rules will tell you everything you need to play the Pokémon TCG.
 Your deck of cards represents your Pokémon as well as items and allies that help you on your adventures.

-Trading card games are strategy based and use collectible cards to let each player customize their game.
+Trading card games are strategy based and use collectible cards to let each player customize his or her game.
 The best way to learn to play the Pokémon TCG is with a Trainer Kit.
-This has two ready-to-play 30-card decks that walk you through the game, step by step.
+This has two ready-to-play decks that walk you through the game, step by step.
 From there, try a theme deck to get an idea of the different kinds of decks out there.
-You can also try Battle Arena Decks, which offer two ready-to-play 60-card decks designed to go head to head for an intense battle!

 Once you're ready, you can start building your collection of cards with Pokémon TCG booster packs.
-Trade with your friends for the strongest Pokémon, or collect all your favorites!
+Trade with your friends for the strongest Pokémon or collect all your favorites!
 Then, build your own 60-card deck, play with your friends, and show off your own personal Pokémon team!